Thinking of Being an Expat?

 Here’s a podcast from The Expat Money Show where Mikkel and I talk about safely leaving the rat race by starting an online business!

 Large countries like Mexico have dozens of great cities to visit.
 However, there are higher concentrations of visible expats in a handful of these places.

 To give an example with which I have some familiarity, Belize has about a half dozen towns where you’ll find American, Canadian, and British expats.
 However, the town with the highest concentration is San Pedro.
 If you were interested in investigating Belize through the eyes of expats, San Pedro would give you the most bang for your investigative buck.

 For the most part, you’ll find expats to be outgoing, helpful people.
 Expats know they live “outside the box,” and they are usually eager to tell you all the reasons they think it’s the right way to go.

-A walk down a main street or along a busy stretch of beach will always reveal small business (especially bars) that are owned or operated by expats.
+A walk down a main street or along a busy stretch of beach will always reveal small businesses (especially bars) that are owned or operated by expats.
 For the price of a round of drinks, you can acquire more first-hand information and detailed advice than you could get from a dozen books or websites.

 Visit a Bank